Aliiiranmanesh/ImageDuplicityFinder/README.md

       alpha was so different, that differentiating between color and structure difference would be difficult.
 Also, minimum alpha is clamped at 0.1, so you can still see all changes.
 Library used "*https://github.com/ChrisRega/image-compare*"
+#For concurrency, the Rayon crate is used, which allows the program to easily implement concurrency based on CPU cores.